MicrosoftDocs/winrt-api/windows.ui.xaml.controls/passwordbox.md

 ### Password reveal mode

 The [PasswordRevealMode](passwordbox_passwordrevealmode.md) property lets you customize the password viewing experience.
 By default, the PasswordBox has a built-in button that the user can press to display the password text.
 When the user releases it, the password is automatically hidden again.
+Note that due to security reasons that button is shown only when the PasswordBox receives focus for the first time and a character is entered.
+If the PasswordBox loses focus and then regains focus, the button is not shown again unless the password is cleared and character entry starts over.

 Windows 10, version 1607, introduces a new keyboard shortcut for accessibility.
 When the focus is in the PasswordBox and the password reveal button is visible, the user can press and hold Alt+F8 to reveal their password.
 When they let go of either key press, the password is hidden again.